fpgadeveloper/opsero-fmc-ibert/README.md

 Replace the target label in these commands with the one corresponding to the target design of your choice from the tables above.

+## MCIO PCIe Host FMC

+The project for the [MCIO PCIe Host FMC] contains a bare-metal application that can be used to dynamically adjust the equalizer settings of the transmit and receive redrivers ([TI DS320PR810]).
+To use the application, you need to open up a UART terminal and follow the menu options.

+There are two ways to launch the application:

+1. Boot from SD card with a UART terminal open.
+Use Vivado Hardware Manager to interact with the IBERT core.
+2. Boot from JTAG using Vitis with a UART terminal open.
+Then close Vitis and open Vivado Hardware Manager to interact with the IBERT core.
+Note that if you leave Vitis open, it will not release the JTAG and you may have issues in Vivado Hardware Manager.

+The CTLE index is the main equalizer setting, providing high-frequency boost and low-frequency attenuation to equalize the frequency-dependent insertion loss of the PCB traces and cables being used.
+It's value can be set from 0 to 19.

+The flat gain is the overall data-path DC and AC gain.
+This can be set to -6dB, -4dB, -2dB, 0dB or 2dB.
+The default is 0dB and this is the recommended flat gain for most systems.

 ## Contribute

 We strongly encourage community contribution to these projects.
 Please make a pull request if you